stellar/stellar-core/docs/software/admin.md

-If you are running a single node, your best bet is to configure your QUORUM_SET organized such that the validators you consider "stable" are at the top of the list "Stable", and other nodes that you are not ready yet to fully relly on, but that you are considering for your stable list under various "Trial" groups.
+If you are running a single node, your best bet is to configure your QUORUM_SET organized such that the validators you consider "stable" are at the top of the list "Stable", and other nodes that you are not ready yet to fully rely on, but that you are considering for your stable list under various "Trial" groups.
 Individual trial groups have the same weight than a single stable validator when configured as below.